DilanCF/ENEE447-notes/lecture notes/Lecture23.md

 Here, with acyclic, if we wish to `edit /dict/count`, what should happen?

-Linux privides the command `unlink`, which will remove the path but NOT delete the file.
+Linux provides the command `unlink`, which will remove the path but NOT delete the file.
 Therefore, when we try to access count via edit, we can still access count

-This requires additional bookeeping
+This requires additional book keeping